andreasbm/readme/README.md

 | --readme.headingPrefix | {[key: number]: string} | The prefix of the header tags.
 Defaults to '{1: "➤ ", 2: "➤ "}' |
 | --logo | {url: string; alt?: string; width?: number; height?: number;} | The logo information.
 Used for the 'logo' template. |

 Great.
-Let's continue and see how you can use templates!
+Now that we have the basics covered, let's continue and see how you can use templates!

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)

 ## ➤ Templates

-If you have come this far you are probably interested to figure out how to use readme templates.
+If you have come this far you are probably interested to figure out how to use README templates.
 This library comes with a set of pre-defined templates to make your readme awesome, but you can of course create your own.
 More about that later, let's not get ahead of our self just yet.

 ### Title

-The most simple template you can use is the title template.
-The way to generate a title is by writing `{{ template:title }}` in your blueprint.
+Let's start with the title template.
+To generate the title you write `{{ template:title }}` in your blueprint.
 When you run the `readme` command the template will generate the following:

 <h1 align="center">@appnest/readme</h1>